micmejia/bible-dump/AMPC/Matthew/Matt 6.md

 And why should you be anxious about clothes?
-Consider the lilies of the field _and_ [^x]learn thoroughly how they grow; they neither toil nor spin.
+Consider the lilies of the field _and_ learn thoroughly how they grow; they neither toil nor spin.